WebVOWL/wasm-pack-plugin/README.md

 ## Linting

-This project uses the `prettier` with default configuration.
+This project uses the `prettier` formatter.
 To manually format the code run the `lint:fix` script.

 ## Usage